 We tried it at Nazes Hus, one of the many tasty restaurants in Mellau.
 Housed in an original Bregenzerald home, the restaurant has been restored into a cozy restaurant that combines old tradition and modern comfort.

 As soon as you walk inside the wooden interior, you’ll be warmly welcomed here with a big smile by the friendly staff.
-Great wine, food, and company made for a wonderful evening out in Mellau.
+Great wine, food, and company made for a wonderful evening in Mellau.

 If you want to try making this delicious dish at home, you can use this recipe.

-We also enjoyed a wonderful four-course meal by local chef Jodok Dietrick at the opening ceremony.
+We also enjoyed a fabulous four-course meal by local chef Jodok Dietrick at the opening ceremony.
 Glazed beetroot, fresh fish from lake Constance, smoked carrot, and a farmer’s cheese dumpling to finish it off.
 Austrians know how to eat!

 Take a hike or walk.

 This is Austria, after all!
-You’re surrounded by mountains, with 1,500 of sign-posted trails that range from challenging to leisurely.
+You’re surrounded by mountains, with 1,500 sign-posted trails that range from challenging to leisurely.

 Austria uses a simple trail marking system to identify its difficulty.
 Yellow-white is easy, white-red-white is intermediate, and white-blue-white is expert.
 For the last two, you’ll want sturdy hiking shoes.

 You can hike to the neighboring villages of Bezau, Reuthe, and Bizau from Mellau, but one of the most popular trails is to the top of the Kanisfluh.
-On a clear day, you’ll get stunning views of the entire region all the way to the Switzerland Alps!
+On a clear day, you’ll get stunning views of the entire region all the way to the Swiss Alps!

 You can’t miss the town’s church while walking around.
 It dates back to the 13th century but has since undergone several major reconstructions to service the growing community while still retaining its historic features.

-A perfect place to finish off your walk or day in Mellau is Temple 74, a chic bar where we enjoyed a delicious glass of prosecco with elderberries.
+A perfect place to finish your walk or day in Mellau is Temple 74, a chic bar where we enjoyed a delicious glass of prosecco with elderberries.